valkey-io/valkey-py/docs/advanced_features.rst

    >>> p.get_message()
    {'channel': b'my-*', 'data': 0, 'pattern': None, 'type': 'punsubscribe'}

-redis-py also allows you to register callback functions to handle published messages.
+valkey-py also allows you to register callback functions to handle published messages.
 Message handlers take a single argument, the message, which is a dictionary just like the examples above.
 To subscribe to a channel or pattern with a message handler, pass the